 b) the book cover file (this is usually a single PDF file that contains the front cover, the spine and the back cover).

 Pressbooks produces the book interior PDF without a cover, and does NOT produce a cover file.
-So: Pressbooks PDFs do not include covers.
+Covers can be created separately using our cover generator tool.

 In order to see exactly how new changes affect how your print book will look, it is necessary to export a new PDF file.
 However, the XHTML output of your book can also be helpful in diagnosing certain issues with your PDF file.
 The XHTML is the source from which your book is converted into a print document.